 - One episode of King of the Hill sees Hank being accused of worker's compensation fraud.
 He can't sway the oversight board with his words, but eventually gets an idea and asks if he can call the yoga teacher who helped him as a witness.
 The teacher comes in and generally acts obnoxious, and Hank points out that he'd never spend any amount of time around a guy like that unless he absolutely had to — which is enough to convince the board of his honesty.

-- A version of this appeared on The Simpsons.
-When the town thought that Skinner and Ms. Krabappel were having sexual relations at school, Skinner cleared his name by telling them he was a virgin.
-This worked because, according to Superintendent Chalmers, no man anywhere would ever pretend to be a 45-year-old virgin.
+- When the town thought that Skinner and Ms. Krabappel were having sexual relations at school, Skinner cleared his name by telling them he was a virgin.
+This worked because, according to Superintendent Chalmers, no one, anywhere, ever, would ever pretend to be a 44-year-old virgin.
 The end implies that he was, in fact, lying.

 - The "criterion of embarrassment" has an analogue in the common-law rules of evidence: the statement against interest and (in the context of the US) the opposing-party statement/admission.
 These are similar but different; in the statement against interest, anyone's words may be admitted, but they have to be unavailable (either because you can't find them, because they are dead, or because they are invoking a privilege) and they have to implicate the person in something that will cost them either money or jail time, while for an opposing party, you can only use the words of the other party to the case (e.g., in a civil lawsuit, the plaintiff can only use the defendant's words and vice-versa), but there are no other restrictions, the idea being that since the other guy is introducing them, they must be so bad for your cause that they have to be true.